goodmattg/goodmattg.github.io/content/about.md

 Relentless reader and builder.
 I'm a software engineer with experience in deep-learning based computer vision, distributed AutoML services, platform engineering, and full-stack web development.

-In my free time I building things, taking on new challenges, and playing sports.
+In my free time I building things, taking on new challenges, and being active.
 If you have a new challenge, please reach out.

 -- Matt